jessebubble/jessebubble/README.md

 Web Developer - Entry Level
 ---------------------------

 Innovative problem-solver with strong interpersonal and communication skills.
-From the world of selling and servicing PNC insurance to holding a Full Stack Web Development certificate from the University of Texas, San Antonio where I developed skills in ReactJS, MongoDB, NodeJS/ExpressJS, CSS, responsive web design, and more
+From the world of selling Property and Casualty insurance to holding a Full Stack Web Development certificate from the University of Texas, San Antonio where I developed skills in ReactJS, MongoDB, NodeJS/ExpressJS, CSS, responsive web design, and more

 *   🌍  I'm based in San Antonio
 *   🖥️  See my portfolio [built w/ React](http://jessebubble.github.io/react-portfolio/)